Vanguard Ventures

 Series A in 2001

-MEMS Optical, based in Huntsville, Alabama, specializes in the manufacturing of microlenses, microlens arrays, and microelectromechanical systems (MEMS).
-The company produces both refractive and diffractive micro optics, serving various sectors including optical communication and optical storage.
-With plans to utilize recent funding for the construction of additional manufacturing facilities, MEMS Optical aims to enhance its production capabilities and explore new market opportunities.
+MEMS Optical, based in Huntsville, Alabama, specializes in the manufacture of microlenses, microlens arrays, and microelectromechanical systems (MEMS).
+The company focuses on producing refractive and diffractive micro optics, catering to various sectors including optical communication and optical storage.
+With plans to build additional manufacturing facilities, MEMS Optical aims to expand its market presence and enhance its production capabilities.

 iVast